udsm-dhis2-lab/universal-machine-interfacing-adapter/README.md

   - Machine connection status(Shows the machine connection status, the last connected machine IP and Port and you can reconnect or choose a new machine to connect to )
     ![Connection Status](./docs/images/conn.png)

-  - You can select a new machine to connect to from the list of available with `connect` button from the previous image
+  - You can select a new machine to connect to from the list of available with the `connect` button from the previous image
     ![Selecting Machine](./docs/images/select.png)

   - A connected machine will look as in the image below